-24 Hours of Sunlight was exciting, it was cool, it promoted a relatively unknown ski area with classic organic marketing, it tested uphill skiers like nothing else — the name was even a double pun (see below).
+24 Hours of Sunlight was exciting, it was cool, it promoted a relatively unknown ski resort with classic organic marketing, it tested uphill skiers like nothing else — the name was even a double pun (see below).
 But that wasn’t enough.
 According to the Aspen Daily News:

 “Organizers changed the format because of a conflict at the base area with hotel rooms.
 The weekend of Feb.
 28 was the only weekend it made sense to have the race so as not to conflict with other endurance races, but it is also when Sunlight is playing host to one of its biggest groups of the season, according to sales and marketing manager Dylan Lewis.
 It made sense to shorten the race period so contestants wouldn’t need a hotel room at the base, as most contestants did in the 24-hour race.”